 Tagged are groupons good for restaurants, are groupons good marketing for restaurants, Customer Response to Restaurant Daily Deals, Daily Deal, Dholakia, groupon, Kimes, marketing, profitable, Restaurant, Sheryl E. Kimes, Utpal M. DholakiaThe “daily deal” wave took the restaurant industry by storm.
 It became prominent so quickly that most of the information restaurant owners had to […]

 tagged beverage costs, grown up soda, increase restaurant sales, jones soda, non alcoholic, profitable, Restaurant, restaurant market segment, soda vie.
 Stop for a moment and think about the bar in your restaurant.
 You most likely have set up a tremendous display with it.
-In many cases it will be the focal point of your […]
+In many cases it will be the focal point of your restaurant. […]

 One of the most difficult facets of managing a restaurant is keeping within the limits of the vague laws regulating restaurants.
 Lawmakers are not doing restaurants any favors by writing laws that leave critical issue unclear.
 This ambiguity is often left to the courts to be clarified.
 The courts have handed down three very significant […]